Faculty

 Assistant Professor

-Dani Cádiz Bedini is an Assistant Professor in the Department of Spanish and Portuguese at UC Berkeley.
-Her research and teaching center on Latin American and hemispheric American literatures, literary exchanges, and anticolonial activism, with a focus on migrations, border crossings, and linguistic exchange.
-Her book project, tentatively titled Crossing the Americas: Empire, Race, and Translation in the Long Nineteenth Century, examines diverse modes of translation that were harnessed as anti-imperialist work in the Americas during the nineteenth and twentieth...
+Dani Cádiz Bedini is an Assistant Professor in the Department of Spanish & Portuguese at UC Berkeley.
+She teaches and writes on literature of the Americas, literary exchanges, empire, political terror, and anticolonial activism.
+Her book project, tentatively titled Dream Awake: Empire, Race, and Translation in Nineteenth-Century Americas, examines diverse modes of translation that were harnessed as anti-imperialist work.
+A second book project looks to political terror and the gothic in Latin America.

 Candace Slater